dimitertodorov/nsg-parser/README.md

 ## Features
 ### Basic
-* Convert NSG Flow logs to flat local JSON files.
+* Convert NSG Flow Event logs to flat local JSON files.
-* Send NSG Flows to remote Syslog.
+* Send NSG Flows Event logs to remote CEF Syslog.
 * Cross-Platform (Windows, OSX, Linux)
 * Can run as daemon
 * Can be installed as a service on Windows/Linux